FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-08-09-uploading-files-to-azure-blob-strage-with-angular-and-aspnetcore.md

 And that is basically it for setting up the Azure Blob Storage.

-Let us move on and create the ASP.NET WebAPI.
+Let us move on and create the ASP.NET Core WebAPI.

 # The ASP.NET Core WebAPI